Benedict of Poland

 Benedict of Poland (Latin: Benedictus Polonus, Polish Benedykt Polak) (c.
 1200 – c.
 1280) was a Polish Franciscan friar, traveler, explorer, and interpreter.

-He accompanied Giovanni da Pian del Carpine in his journey as delegate of Pope Innocent IV to the Great Khan Güyük of the Mongol Empire in 1245–1247.
+Benedict accompanied Giovanni da Pian del Carpine in his journey as delegate of Pope Innocent IV to the Great Khan Güyük of the Mongol Empire in 1245–1247.
 He was the author of the brief chronicle De itinere Fratrum Minorum ad Tartaros (On the Journey of the Franciscan Friars to the Tatars), not published until 1839 in France, and a year later in Poland, and the source for a longer work, Hystoria Tartarorum (History of the Tatars), discovered later and eventually published in 1965.

-The report of Benedict is important because it includes a copy of the letter of the Great Khan to the Pope.
+The report of Benedict includes a copy of the letter of the Great Khan to the Pope.
+De Itinere Fratrum Minorum ad Tartaros, which is an account of the first expedition of Europeans to the capital of the Mongol Empire, which lasted from April 16, 1245 to November 18, 1247.